-Huszt, (Хустський замок) it used to be in the corner of the Hungarian Upper lands/Horná Zem/Felvidék and of Transylvania, now it is in Ukraine.
+Huszt, (Хустський замок) it used to be in the corner of the Hungarian Upper lands/Horná Zem/Felvidék and of Transylvania, it is in Ukraine.
+Enjoy the video:

 It exchanged hands in 1615 and the new owner, Prince Bethlen Gábor, gave it to his brother, István.
 Lord Bethlen István had made significant constructions in it and made its palace nicer and more comfortable.
 István spent most of his time in Huszt and had a stately home built in it and had the fort’s walls and bastions reinforced as well.
 Bethlen István was the chief Comes of Máramaros county and his castle was on an excellent location to control the road leading to the salt mines of Aknaliszka and to defend the cities of Visk and Máramarossziget.

 Five villages belonged to the castle and the city of Huszt: Iza, Száldobos, Bustyaháza, Táborfalva, and Dulfalva.
 Prince Rákóczi György II laid a siege on it in 1636 but could not take it.
 Later, the Polish General Lubomirsky tried to take the castle in 1657 but in vain.
 When the Crimean Tatars broke into the country in 1661, the defenders sallied from the castle and defeated them.
 Prince Thököly Imre got the castle in 1663.